yal29-py/Sentiment-Analysis-using-Tweets/README.md

 ## Conclusion
 The **Modified BERT** model achieved the highest performance (**81.1% accuracy**), demonstrating that large-scale pre-trained transformers significantly outperform models trained from scratch on this dataset size.
 The Universal Sentence Encoder also performed strongly with lower computational complexity than BERT.

-***

-### Next Steps
-Would you like me to generate the Python code to perform inference using the saved BERT model?